regnarg/bc/text/changedet.md

 our database.
 If a record is found, we fetch the stored handle and try to open it with `open_by_handle_at`.
 If that succeeds, the original inode still exists and thus its inode number has not been reused.
-At this point, we can be sure that the inode we encountered during scan correspond the the record just found in our database.
+At this point, we can be sure that the inode we encountered during scan corresponds to the record just found in our database.
 If we found it at a different path than last time, we can record this as a rename.